 The direction of our posture makes all the difference.
 When we are facing the world and all of its pleasures and deceits, we cannot make contact with God.
 But when we turn and repent, God does the work.

 Human will is the most powerful force in the world besides God.
-God will not turn us, we must do that.
+God will not turn us we must do it ourselves.
 But when we turn and repent, His power goes to work.

 Taking your life out of Satan's hands by turning to the Word of God.

-When people do not get needs metthey don't want to accept the fact that the world will never provide them those needs.
-So they attempt to close the gap by trying improving themselves, and hoping that things will get better.
+When people do not get needs met they don’t want to accept the fact that the world will never provide them for those needs.
+So they attempt to close the gap by trying to improve themselves and hoping that things will get better.
 They think that there must be something wrong with them.
-Guilt comes, they misjudge God's character, Satan promotes lies and they buy them.
-They doubt the truth of God's Word.
+Guilt comes, they misjudge God’s character, Satan promotes lies and they buy them.
+They doubt the truth of God’s Word.

 1. We live in an unpredictable and hostile world that we cannot control.